 I think everyone on the internet is familiar with the Icelandic jólabókaflóð or the Christmas Book Flood.
 Since WWII, Icelanders began a tradition born of necessity really, in which they exchange books on Christmas Eve and then spend the remainder of the evening reading at home.
-Obviously the introvert in me is obsessed with all of … Continue reading How to Celebrate the “Icelandic Book Flood” with your family on Christmas Eve.
+Obviously the introvert in me is obsessed with all of this.
+I’m sure that social media has greatly romanticized and … Continue reading How to Celebrate the “Icelandic Book Flood” with your family on Christmas Eve.

 Confession time: I have too many books.
 I know, this is a shocking revelation.
 Despite my efforts to keep my book collection in check, there always seems to be more books coming in than getting read.
-This afternoon I decided to look through all of the Owl Crate books that I’ve received over the last … Continue reading The 5 Books from Owl Crates Past That I Want To Read Next
+This afternoon I decided to look through all of the Owl Crate books that I’ve received over the last two years that I haven’t read yet.
+My goal was … Continue reading The 5 Books from Owl Crates Past That I Want To Read Next

 A couple of years ago I started making summer reading challenges for my kids because I found the programs at the library a little lacking / redundant for a family of bookworms.
-My kids don’t need encouragement to read in the summer so keeping track of pages and titles seemed unnecessarily tedious for us and … Continue reading Summer Reading 2018: Choose Your Own Adventure (Free Printable)
+My kids don’t need encouragement to read in the summer so keeping track of pages and titles seemed unnecessarily tedious for us and not really a challenge tbh.
+No shade, I think the … Continue reading Summer Reading 2018: Choose Your Own Adventure (Free Printable)

 My Lady Jane by coauthors Cynthia Hand, Brodi Ashton and Jodi Meadows Page Count: 512 (hardcover) Published: June 7, 2016 I read a lot of books.
 Some of them I really enjoy, some of them I have to kind of drag myself through for one reason or another.
-Other books literally consume me from start … Continue reading Book Review: My Lady Jane
+Other books literally consume me from start to finish and I find myself gushing to people about … Continue reading Book Review: My Lady Jane